matchavez/sphinx-markdown/style_guide.md

   app.add_transform(AutoStructify)
 ```

+This is some CLI Output:

+> Command Line Information is\
+often multi-lined and end in\
+weird spots.\
+Use a BLOCKQUOTE which is a greater-than\
+sign and a space.
+Then any line break that's\
+needed, add a backslash after the last char\
+of each line.

 #### Action Step Title - This is a step or action you want someone to take -- H4

 Keywords should individually be made **bold** as needed.
 The text below each step should be plain text.
 Keywords should individually be made **bold** as needed.
 The text below each step should be plain text.
 Keywords should individually be made **bold** as needed.
 The text below each step should be plain text.

 ## Subtitle - Section or Division for the Document -- H2

 ### !!!
+Call Out -- H3
-Call Out - This is a section of critical information important at this part of the procedures / Please use 3 leading !!! for forward compatibility of 'Warnings' -- H3
+   This is a section of critical information important at this part of the procedures / Please use 3 leading !!! for forward compatibility of 'Warnings', and 3 leading spaces on following text.

 #### Action Step Title - This is a step or action you want someone to take -- H4

 The text below each step should be plain text.
 The text below each step should be plain text.
 The text below each step should be plain text.
 The text below each step should be plain text.
 The text below each step should be plain text.
 The text below each step should be plain text.
 The text below each step should be plain text.
 The text below each step should be plain text.

+**Section Title within a Sub-Title -- Bold**

 ###### Sub-step - Try to avoid splitting steps, but when it is appropriate, use -- H6